ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 All tests should pass.
 A failing test indicates either a configuration drift, missing object, incorrect OU path, or module dependency issue.

+Summary (Simple Runbook After all conditions above have been met)

+1. Clone the repository

+git clone <repo-url>

+2. Open an Administrator PowerShell session on the Domain Controller VM.

+3. Navigate to the repository root.

+cd COM5411-BarmBuzz

+4. Run the orchestrator.

+.\Run_BuildMain.ps1

+5. Validate the environment.

+Invoke-Validation

+Expected outcome:
+The Domain Controller is promoted, OUs and RBAC objects are created, policies are applied and validation tests pass.

 6. Idempotence and Re-Run Behaviour

 Idempotence means the build can be executed multiple times without creating duplicate objects or breaking the environment.